-801 SIGNATURE PROJECT
+BUS 801 SIGNATURE PROJECT

 Upon completion of all course work, a student undertakes an independent signature project to provide him or her with the opportunity to use the management concepts and tools acquired to date.
 Research options include problem-solving for an existing client, creating a plan for a new business or a new venture within an existing organization, or carrying out academic business research.
 Products include a formal report and a presentation of findings.
 The project must be approved and supervised by a faculty member.
+The signature project is graded on a pass/fail model.